 DiffusionBlocks: Block-wise Neural Network Training via Diffusion Interpretation

 DiffusionBlocks, out of Sakana AI, is the best answer I've seen.
-The pitch is almost too tidy: the residual connections already sitting in every modern Transformer are, mathematically, the steps of a diffusion model's denoising process.
+Its claim is almost too tidy: the residual connections already sitting in every modern Transformer are, mathematically, the steps of a diffusion model's denoising process.
 And a diffusion model has a property nobody else's local objective had.
 Its training objective splits cleanly across noise levels.
 So each piece really can be trained on its own, against a principled target, and the pieces still add up to one network at the end.

 The data lives on a thin sheet